 Be careful, to get a good optimization of your images, you will have to use the paid versions of these plugins… but believe me, it is really worth it and these 2 plugins are the cheapest on the market (you will pay between $0.001 and $0.003 per optimized image)

-For more details on the topic of image compression, I invite you to read the detailed article I wrote on this subject by clicking on the button below.
+For more details on the topic of image compression, I invite you to read the detailed articles I wrote about this below.

 Implement responsive images